iai-group/www2018-table/README.md

 ```

 ## Contact
-If you have any questions, please contact Shuo Zhang at shuo.zhang@uis.no.
+If you have any questions, please contact Shuo Zhang at imsure318@gmail.com.